 Due to their young age, Little Juniors 3-7 years old will have slightly modified belt ranks and grading syllabus to enable them to progress at each belt level.

-At WeiWu Taekwondo, all Black Belts are awarded the only globally certified and recognised Kukkiwon Certificate and card.
+At WeiWu Taekwondo, all Black Belts are awarded the only internationally certified and recognised Kukkiwon Certificate and card.
 Every Black Belt recognised by Kukkiwon is on the global database accessible to the public.
-A Kukkiwon certificate is widely regarded as the most prestigious of all the black belt certificates within the art of Taekwondo.
+A Kukkiwon certificate is widely regarded as the most prestigious of all black belt certificates within the art of Taekwondo.

 Black Belts under 15 years old are issued the Poom rank and over 15 years old are issued the Dan rank.
 The same rank for Poom and Dan are the same grade, the only differentiation is the age.
 If you have a Poom rank and turn 15, you will be converted to a Dan rank at next Dan grading.

 12. What is my goal after Black Belt?

 Taekwondo as a martial art is a life long journey.
 The Black Belt is a symbol of excellence, not a symbol of destination.
 Getting a Black Belt is not the purpose of training.
 Being a Black Belt is the natural consequence of years of sweat, effort and determination that continue in all aspects of life.
 A new Black Belt signifies that the holder of such rank is accomplished enough in the basics to begin serious training.

 Learning curve in Taekwondo is very steep at the beginning, with lots of new exercises and techniques.
 It can be very fascinating, something new at every training, but also overwhelming.
 Then gradually things become repetitive for Black Belts as more focus is put on perfecting techniques.